top of page

 Energy First

 Sovereign AI begins with sovereign energy.
-Manitoba’s hydro capacity makes it the ideal foundation for national sovereign compute infrastructure.
+Manitoba’s clean, abundant hydroelectric power provides the stability and efficiency needed for long-term national compute capacity.

 Sovereign Compute Capacity